georgibocev/ASAPML-group-project/README.md

 # Instructions for Use
 1. Compile All Programs:
-  - Run 'make all' to compile all programs (amp, bit, ohm, volt).
+  - Run `make all` to compile all programs (amp, bit, ohm, volt).
 2. Compile Individual Programs:
-  - Run make amp to compile the Amp program.
+  - Run `make amp` to compile the Amp program.
-  - Run make bit to compile the Bit program.
+  - Run `make bit` to compile the Bit program.
-  - Run make ohm to compile the Ohm program.
+  - Run `make ohm` to compile the Ohm program.
-  - Run make volt to compile the Volt program.
+  - Run `make volt` to compile the Volt program.
 3. Clean Build:
-  - Run make clean to remove generated object files and executables.
+  - Run `make clean` to remove generated object files and executables.